 When you’re feeling anxious while traveling, you’ll do just about anything to regain your center.
 I know that I’ve felt that kind of desperation!
 Fortunately, I’m grateful to be learning better ways of managing my symptoms.
 The last thing you want is to feel so out of control that you can’t enjoy your trip.
-While there are no “miracle cures,” one of my favorite things to do is use essential oils for travel anxiety.
+While there are no “miracle cures,” one of my favorite things to do is use essential oil diffuser blends for travel anxiety.

 From the Bible to modern wellness centers, you’ll find references to frankincense.
 It’s almost impossible to enumerate the potential benefits associated with using frankincense essential oil, but we do know that it can have a big impact on our limbic system (the control center for basic emotions).